 bankruptcy price.
 For each contract liquidated that way, the

-closing price — bankruptcy price flows to the
+difference of closing price — bankruptcy price flows to the

 exchange’s insurance fund.
 For shorts, the relevant difference

 Scenario II: Insurance fund covers for an inefficient liquidation & insurance fund shrinks